 Afternoon

 Focused after a simple lunch of coffee and a healthy dose of determination, I unleash my arsenal of hacking tools.
-But before we begin tsting, I inform the client that we may have some interesting findings and we are going to probe further.
+But before we begin testing, I inform the client that we may have some interesting findings and we are going to probe further.
 This allows them to prepare for any alerts that could be triggered from the security systems.
 (Our main aim is to identify vulnerabilities, disregarding stealth during this test.)

 We begin with testing the login forms for weak/default credentials, probe for SQL injection vulnerabilities (a way to steal data) and try to exploit any misconfigured systems.
 Boom!
 We have access to a Kyocera MFP printer with the default credentials – now to rummage around in the settings to see if there is any interesting loot.

 We find credentials that allow the printer to send scans as email or save them to shared folder.
-This is interesting as, so far, we did not have any credentials to login to the systems with.
+This is interesting as, so far, we did not have any credentials to log into the systems with.
 We like to start as ‘unauthenticated’ and work our way from there to the crown jewels.

 So, we extract the credentials by changing them and pretending to be the authentication server, which the printer accepts.
 It sends us the password in plain text.
 This part of the engagement is exhilarating, and you get a rush of adrenaline that focuses the mind even further.
 We can now use these credentials to locate even more loot on the network.